 Title bar controls represent titles or caption bars in a window.

 The following sections define the required UI Automation tree structure, properties, control patterns, and events for the TitleBar control type.
 The UI Automation requirements apply to all title bar controls, whether Windows Presentation Foundation (WPF), Win32, or Windows Forms.

-The following table depicts the and the of the UI Automation tree that pertains to title bar controls and describes what can be contained in each view.
+The following table depicts the control view and the content view of the UI Automation tree that pertains to title bar controls and describes what can be contained in each view.
 For more information on the UI Automation tree, see UI Automation Tree Overview.
-GTMTGTMT

 Not applicable. (the title bar control has no content.)

 The following table lists the UI Automation properties whose value or definition is especially relevant to TitleBar controls.
 For more information about UI Automation properties, see UI Automation Properties for Clients.